Mikbrosim/HackerWarsBot/README.md

 How the worm and infection is carried out can be edited in the last two functions in the file modules.py [Worm](https://github.com/Mikbrosim/HackerExperienceBot/blob/95180f16822b96f4d16f476545f07c378e44695a/modules.py#L1141) [Infect](https://github.com/Mikbrosim/HackerExperienceBot/blob/95180f16822b96f4d16f476545f07c378e44695a/modules.py#L1155)

 ## How to use
+First install Requirments
+`pip install -r requirements.txt`
-Just run bot.py with python3
+Then just run bot.py with python3